Lung Cancer Screening

-When we screen, we sometimes find slow growing cancers that would not have been be discovered otherwise and would not lead to illness or death.
-When you are treated for cancer that would not have caused harm, it is called over diagnosis.
+When we screen, we sometimes find slow growing cancers that would not have been be discovered otherwise and might not lead to illness or death.
+When you are treated for cancer that would not have caused harm, it is called "over diagnosis."
 For every 1,000 people screened, we expect that 4 will be over diagnosed.

 How to arrange for a lung cancer screening

-Talk to your health care provider to decide if screening is right for you.
+Talk to your health care provider to decide if lung cancer screening is right for you.
 To learn more about lung cancer screening call:

 - Lebanon: (866) 966-1601

 Lung cancer screening for those who meet the requirements is covered by some insurance programs.
 Since lung cancer screening is still new, not all insurance carriers have established coverage policies.
 Check with your specific health plan to find out if you have coverage.

 If you are worried about the cost, call Patient Financial Services: (800) 368-4783 or email firstname.lastname@example.org